azardilis/fa_metabolism/doc/notes.md

 interactions impose on their concurrent behaviour and to the overall behaviour of the system.

-Computer Science, altough a fundamentally different discipline than Biology, has gone through a similar trend.
+Computer Science, although a fundamentally different discipline than Biology, has gone through a similar trend.
 The focus at the start of computing was on the computation of individual information processing entities.
 This is reflected in the models of computation that inspired